 - Use 16” pieces of butcher twine to tie the flank steak spacing each string out about 1”.

 - Season the outside with the remaining Killer Hogs AP Rub and Killer Hogs Steak Rub.

 - Place flank steak on grill surface and sear on each side about 3-4 min. per side.

-Then carefully remove the hot grate and place the plate setter in the Big Green Egg.
-Or if you are using another grill, move the Stuffed Flank Steak to the indirect side and keep the temps steady.
+- Carefully raise the cooking grate and insert the plate setter in the Big Green Egg. (if using another grill move the flank steak to the indirect side.
+Grill should still be running at 350⁰.